-Figure 2: Macedon Gas Plant Leases and Layout
+Figure 2 - Macedon Gas Development leases and layout

-1.1 Purpose of the Compliance Assessment Report
+1.1 Purpose of the compliance assessment report

-The purpose of this Compliance Assessment Report (CAR) is to assess compliance at the Macedon Gas Plant with the Environment Protection Authority (EPA) Statement 844 dated 28 October 2010 in accordance with the Compliance Assessment Plan, approved on 18 March 2011.
+The purpose of this compliance assessment report (CAR) is to assess compliance at the Macedon Gas Plant with the Environment Protection Authority (EPA) Statement 844 dated 28 October 2010 in accordance with the compliance assessment plan, version 13 dated 27 January 2023.

-The CAR 2022 covers activities undertaken during the period 1 January 2022 to 31 December 2022.
+This CAR covers activities undertaken during the period 1 January 2023 to 31 December 2023.

-1.2 Compliance Assessment Reporting Requirements
+1.2 Compliance assessment reporting requirements

-This report meets the intent of the compliance reporting requirements as defined in the Macedon Gas Project Compliance Assessment Plan (PMA-BHP-EN-EIA-0002).
+This report meets the intent of the compliance reporting requirements as defined in the Macedon Gas Project Compliance Assessment Plan (PMA-BHP-EN-EIA-0002), version 13 dated 27 January 2023.

-1.3 Endorsement of CAR
+1.3 Endorsement of the compliance assessment report

-This Compliance Assessment Report has been endorsed by Francis Bolzan, Vice President FPSO & Macedon, Australian Operations.
+This compliance assessment report has been endorsed by Francis Bolzan, Vice President FPSO & Macedon, Australian Operations.